rosshamish/Guess-A-Sketch/SketchNet/README.md

         wget https://raw.githubusercontent.com/anjueappen/Guess-A-Sketch/master/SketchNet/envs/setup.sh
         bash setup.sh

-5. Wait for the script to complete, and the instance to reboot, then ssh onto your instance.
+5. Wait for the script to complete, and the instance to reboot.

+6. You're done!

+# Training a model

+1. First, ssh into your Cybera GPU instance.
+You'll need it - training is *really* slow on a CPU.

-6. To train a model, run one of the experiments in `SketchNet/experiments/`.
+2. To train a model, run one of the experiments in `SketchNet/experiments/`.

 Example: `python SketchNet/experiments/exp5/exp5.py`